-On a warm summer day, one week into her senior year, journalism and mass communication major Justine Coleman walked into a Starbucks with friends to pick up a copy of The Washington Post.
+On a warm summer day, one week into her senior year, journalism and mass communication major Justine Coleman walked into a Starbucks with friends to pick up a copy of The Washington Post.>

 That's when she saw her name on the front page, sharing a byline with SMPA assistant professor Debbie Cenziper — she was in shock.

-SMPA junior Samantha Cookinham asked Justine how got involved reporting The Washington Post front-page story “‘Get the Nazi out of New York.’
+SMPA junior Samantha Cookinham asked Justine how she got involved with reporting The Washington Post front-page story “‘Get the Nazi out of New York.’
 The secret operation to deport the last living Nazi defendant in the U.S. was a rare success,” the experiences that prepared her for the job and what the reporting process was like for the Post investigation.

 Now an intern at NBC's “Meet the Press,” Justine continues to make use of the same research and reporting skills working behind the scenes at the most-watched Sunday morning public affairs broadcast in America.